aredotna/building/_posts/2018-09-20-before-emoji.markdown

   <img src="https://d2w9rnfcy7mm78.cloudfront.net/2441088/original_14d7b1d9f23df94ae429e8cda9b9e119.jpg" />
 </figure>

-It’s a natural thing to speak in pictures.
-Our forebears may have wrangled images into alphabets and chiseled proud characters in stone, but our digital alphabets offer a return to form – every iMessage a little Lascaux.
+It's easy to forget that people communicate naturally in images.
+If GIFs, memes, and filters feel like new forms of expression, maybe it's simply because words have won the day for millions of days running.
+Our forebears wrangled images into letterforms, squeezed languages into alphabets, and built tools to print identical copies of the same expressions.
+This was civilization.
+These days we're free to return to our roots.
+We paint and pose and signify in pictures – each iMessage a little Lascaux.
+How did we get here?

-Here is a collection of channels dedicated to the culture of pictographic type, from the 19th century to the 1990s.
+Here is a collection of channels dedicated to smileys, emoticons, ASCII, and the culture of pictographic type.